RyanLuong1/RyanLuong1/README.md

 <h1 align="center">Hi 👋, I'm Ryan Luong</h1>
 <h3 align="center">I'm a 4th computer science student at California State University, Fullerton.
-I'm doing research at school and partcipating as a control member and starting as a UI lead in Titan Rover as well.</h3>
+I'm doing research at school and participating as a control member and starting as a UI lead in Titan Rover as well.</h3>

 <h3 align="center">- 📫 How to reach me <p><b>Discord: Ryаn#6513<b> <p>(Please copy and paste as the "a" is not the English "a")</p></p> </h3>